 Liposuction is a simple and effective procedure to contour the body with less downtime than other more invasive surgeries.
-Liposuction can be performed on multiple areas of the body at one time, and can also be added as a complimentary procedure to surgery of the breasts, tummy, body or face.
+Liposuction can be performed on multiple areas of the body at one time, and can also be added as a complimentary procedure to breast surgery, tummy tuck surgery, body contouring or facial surgery.

 Who is a Good Candidate for Liposuction?

 Good candidates for liposuction include healthy individuals of normal weight with good skin tone and elasticity, both men and women who have concentrated pockets of fat resistant to weight loss, and people who have achieved the maximum possible results with regular exercise and healthy, balanced diet.

 Liposuction is not an alternative to weight loss and should be postponed if additional weight loss or pregnancy is planned in the near future for the best possible results.
 Please see our Preparing for Surgery section to learn more about optimizing your results from liposuction by becoming the best possible candidate for surgery.

 Is a Liposuction Part of a Mommy Makeover?